How soon after a c-section can I get a Mommy Makeover ?

 All surgical procedures carry some degree of #risk.
 Always discuss your issues and concerns with the Plastic Surgeon during and following your consultation.
 Information that you read online may not apply to your personal situation.
 The suitability of your procedures and any specific risks may be determined during you #consultation.

 If you are done having children then you certenly sound like you would be a good candidate for a Mommy Makeover.
 Definitely seek out a board certified plastic surgeon in your area with an expertise in Body Contouring and Aesthetic Breast Surgery for a consultation and more details.
 In my practice in the San Francisco Bay Area I have come to the conclusion that the happiest patients are those that have realistic expectation on what a procedure will and won’t do for them.
 You would want to wait at least 4-6 months or until you are done breast feeding to have the surgery done.
 Best of luck!
 Dean Vistnes.

-I would recommend 6 mos after csection.
+Everyone is different.
+Typically, I recommend 6 mos after c-section.
 Remember that full healing takes a year.
 It is also important that your weight stabilize before the surgery in order to get the best results.